tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 If the ClientEncryptedSNI value does match a known ESNIConfig, the server performs the following checks:

-- If the ClientEncryptedSNI.key_share group does not match one in the ESNIConfigContents.keys, it MUST abort the connection with an "illegal_parameter" alert.
+- If the ClientEncryptedSNI.key_share group does not match ESNIConfigContents.key,
+  it MUST abort the connection with an "illegal_parameter" alert.

 - If the length of the "encrypted_server_name" extension is